yoru-choi/medium-stories-node/stories/How to manage Medium posts in Git as Markdown files/post.md

 The `articleId` is a variable that stores the ID returned when the article is created.
 After creating the article, I assign this value to the `articleId` variable.
 The `title` refers to the article's title, and `tags` are the article's associated tags.
 Here, the **title** is the most important piece of information.
 You can store images on a free blogging platform and reference them in your Markdown.
-I plan to use **Notion**, set to "private" so that only I can access it.
+I plan to use **Notion**.
 This way, I can manage the storage in **Git** while still using images in my Markdown.

-I thought it would be inconvenient to create a separate post just for images on **Medium**, so instead of creating a separate account for storing images, I prefer to manage everything with a single account.
+I thought about another way, so instead of creating a separate account for storing images, I prefer to manage everything with a single account.

-In the main code, I use the folder name from `stories` to fetch the necessary information.

-In other words, the **title** acts as both the article's title and the ID used to retrieve and post the article on the blog.
-It’s also used to reference the image in the blog from the Markdown.
+In other words, **title** serves as the ID used for the page title of motion, which stores the title of the article and the Git folder name and image.

 Here’s how I set it up: